InsectRobotics/IncentiveCircuit/README.md

-# The Incentive Complex
+# The Incentive Circuit

 Python replication for the results from the eLife manuscript:

 Name and DOI/ref

-The "**incentive complex**" is a model of the mushroom body in the fruit fly brain that recieves sensory input and reinforcements and modulates the motivation state of the animal.
+The "**incentive body motif**" (IBM) is a model of the mushroom body in the fruit fly brain that receives sensory input and reinforcements and modulates the motivation state of the animal.
 In this model, the motivation states are limited into: *attraction* and *avoidance*.
-An extenstion of this is the "**wheel of incentives**", which creates a ranking of available tasks with respect to their importance given the current context.
+An extension of this is the "**wheel of incentives**" (WOI),  which creates a ranking of available tasks with respect to their importance given the current context.
+Although IBM can explain complicated dynamics of behaviours regarding olfactory conditioning and involving the attraction and avoidance behaviours, WOI is able to produce more complicated dynamics by driving a bigger variety of behaviours, like feeding, sleeping, escaping or attacking.

 ## Environment